7cats/AirmineTest/README.md

 ### Functions
 ##### calDist
-This is the function for calculating the air distance between two location on the earth.
-Formula could be found in https://en.wikipedia.org/wiki/Great-circle_distance#:~:text=The%20great%2Dcircle%20distance%2C%20orthodromic,line%20through%20the%20sphere's%20interior).
+This is the function for calculating the air distance between two location on the earth. \n Formula could be found [here](http://google.com)in https://en.wikipedia.org/wiki/Great-circle_distance#:~:text=The%20great%2Dcircle%20distance%2C%20orthodromic,line%20through%20the%20sphere's%20interior).

 ##### distDF
-This is the function for calculating all distances between pairs of points using **function calDist** and stores all distances in a dataframe.
+This is the function for calculating all distances between pairs of points using ***function calDist*** and stores all distances in a dataframe.

 ##### main
 This is the main function which includes:
-1. Take input n, if n is not provided, generate input.
+1. Take input **n**, if n is not provided, generate input.
 2. Generate dataframe of distances and calculate the mean and closest pair.
 3. Format the output

-### Requirement
+### Setup and use
-python ver3.8
-packages pandas, math, random and decimal
+1. Clone repository to local location
+2. Run task1.py\n
+Enter an integer after command line prompt: "Please enter an integer larger than 1:"\n If desired to use default dataset, enter anything else.
+Program will generate output.
+3. Output
+The output includes two parts. \n
+The first part is the distances between pairs of points.
+If a valid **n** is provided, random generated points' exact latitude and longitude will be used.
+Otherwise, the names of the location from places.csv are used. \n
+Rest of the output is the average distance of all pairs and the pair whose distance is the closest to the average.